iainbryson/before_render/README.md

     end

   Method ping will be executed after your actions and before template is rendered.

-## TODO

-- Tests should not throw runtime error(happening right now if comment one of provided aliased methods)

 ## Author
 Copyright (c) 2013 Nilesh Chaudhari, released under the MIT license.
 Plugin heavily based on Vladimir Penkin's rails3_before_render which in turn is based on before_filter for Rails 2 by Todd Willey.
 Updated by Todd Knarr to supersede the outdated version on RubyGems and to depend explicitly on Rails 4.x so it won't break with Rails 5, gem renamed to avoid collision with the outdated version.